 |Slots No: 3, 4, 9, 10, 15, 16, 21 and 22 for B phase|

-In a fractional pitch winding, the coil span is made less than 180 degrees electrical space degrees.
-In figure above a coil instead of having a pitch of 12 slots now has a pitch of 10 slots so that its spread is no longer equal to pole pitch.
+In a fractional pitch winding, we make the coil span less than 180 degrees electrical space degrees.
+In the figure above a coil instead of having a pitch of 12 slots now has a pitch of 10 slots so that its spread is no longer equal to pole pitch.

 There are two types of coil span.
-The first one is full pitched coil where, two sides of coil are 180 degree (electrical) apart.
-In full pitched coil when one side of coil is under N pole, the other side is in corresponding position, under S pole.
-The induced emfs in two opposite side of coil differ by 180 degree (electrical), hence the resultant, emf of the coil, is just arithmetic sum of these two emfs.
+The first one is full pitched coil where two sides of the coil are 180 degrees (electrical) apart.
+In full pitched coil when one side of the coil is under N pole, the other side is in the corresponding position, under S pole.
+The induced emfs on two opposite side of coil differ by 180 degrees (electrical).
+Hence the resultant, emf of the coil, is just arithmetic sum of these two emfs.

-The second one is short pitched coil, where, two opposite side of a coil is not exactly 180 degree (electrical) it is less than that.
+The second one is the short-pitched coil, where, two opposite side of a coil is not exactly 180 degree (electrical) it is less than that.
 In this case, the phase difference between emf of two coil side is also less than 180 degree (electrical).
-Hence, the resultant emf of the coil is not simple arithmetic sum of two emfs but it is vector sum of two emfs.
-Hence, resultant emf of short pitched coil is always less than that of full pitched coil.
-But still short pitched coil is preferably used because short pitched coil reduces or totally elements harmonics from wave forms.
+Hence, the resultant emf of the coil is not a simple arithmetic sum of two emfs, but it is the vector sum of two emfs.
+Hence, resultant emf of a short-pitched coil is always less than that of a full pitched coil.
+But still, we preferably use short pitched coil because short pitched coil reduces or elements harmonics from waveforms.

-Fractional slot winding is practicable only with double layered winding.
-It limits the number of parallel circuit available, because phase group under several poles must be connected in series before a unit is formed and the widening respects the pattern to give second unit that can be put in parallel with the first.
+Fractional slot winding is practicable only with the double layered winding.
+It limits the number of parallel circuits available because phase group under several poles must be connected in series before a unit is formed and the widening respects the pattern to give the second unit that can be put in parallel with the first.